hyds/hds-report-exceedence/README.md

 Look back to the last rating.

 1. If there is ts but no rating - report
-2. If the last rating is phase = T, then take the SDATE of the previous rating as the SDATE for the JSonCall and max & min for the period
+2. If the last rating is phase = T, then
+2.1.
+Set the startdate for the ts period back 1 week from the start date for ts for the JSonCall get_ts max & min
-3. look forward to the next false (ie ignore true) - if no end date, take now.
+3. look forward to the next false (ie ignore true) - if no end date, take now

 # Dependencies